 Management is responsible for the other information presented in the Performance and Accountability Report.
-The Message from the Director and other information are for purposes of additional analysis and are not a required part of the basic financial statements.
+The Message from the Chief Operating Officer, Strategic and Performance-Planning Framework, Systems, Controls and Legal Compliance, and Other Information are for purposes of additional analysis and are not a required part of the basic financial statements.
 Our opinion on the basic financial statements does not cover the other information, and we do not express an opinion or any form of assurance thereon.

-In connection with our audit of the basic financial statements, our responsibility is to read the other information and consider whether a material inconsistency exists between the other information and the financial statements, or the other information otherwise appears to be materially misstated.
+In connection with our audit of the basic financial statements, our responsibility is to read the other information and consider whether a material inconsistency exists between the other information and the financial statements, or other information otherwise appears to be materially misstated.
 If, based on the work performed, we conclude that an uncorrected material misstatement of the other information exists, we are required to describe it in our report.